 Don’t get caught out

 Noise nuisance is a criminal offence and enforcement action can be taken by the Leeds Anti-Social Behaviour Team against any household which is causing a nuisance.
-This could result in a criminal conviction, confiscation of any noise-making equipment and fines of up to £5000.
+This could result in a criminal conviction, confiscation of any noise-making equipment and fines.
 The Police may take action with respect to any crime and disorder.

 The University may also take disciplinary against students whom behave in a way which persistently causes distress to their neighbours and brings into question the reputation of the university.
 For the University’s procedures see the Neighbourhood Helpline Code.